-This proposal to approve the 180 Life Sciences Corp.
-2022 Omnibus Incentive Plan requires approval by the affirmative vote of a majority of the votes entitled to be cast at the annual meeting by holders of common stock who are present in person or by proxy.
-Any abstention will have the effect of a vote against the proposal.
+This proposal to approve the Amendment requires approval by the affirmative vote of a majority of the votes entitled to be cast at the annual meeting by holders of voting capital stock who are present in person or by proxy.

-OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS APPROVAL OF THE 180 LIFE SCIENCES CORP.
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS APPROVAL OF THE FIRST AMENDMENT TO THE 180 LIFE SCIENCES CORP.
 2022 OMNIBUS INCENTIVE PLAN.